DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Objects and methods

 Lots of things in Python are referred to as "objects:" numbers, strings, variables, lists, and lots of other things.
-(Experts may say at this point:  an object is an "instance" of a "class."
+(Experts would say at this point:  an object is an "instance" of a "class."
 Ignore them.)
 "Methods" are ready-to-go things we can do with them.
 The available methods depend on the object.
 A lot of Python is "object-oriented," which means we apply methods to objects to accomplish what you might think you need a function for.
 Trust us, the jargon is more difficult than just doing it.

 Suppose we have an object.
 How can we find the methods available to work with it?
 Consider, for example, the list `numberlist = [1, 5, -3]`.
 To find the list of methods, we can use the IPython console and type:  `numberlist.[tab]`.
 This wonderful piece of technology is referred to as **tab completion.**  The inputs here are the object (here ``numberlist`), the period or dot, and the tab key.
 That should pop up a window with a list of methods in alphabetical order.
 In the example, that starts like this:
 ```